ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 Lots of people struggled with this question in the midterm exam, and since it is a fundamental concept, if you don't understand this, you'll struggle later with other concepts based on it.

-So, the question is this *"In a distributed system, what should a physical clock be used for and what should it not be used for?"*
+The question was this: *"In a distributed system, what should a physical clock be used for and what should it not be used for?"*

 So, what are physical clocks good for in a distributed system?